 Decrease in frequency of bowel movements, difficulty in passing stool, incomplete emptying after bowel movement or hard stool, all these are considered to be constipation in a patient.

-If patient has less than three bowel movements in a week, it is considered as severe constipation.
+If patient has less than three bowel movements in a week, it is considered as severe constipation or chronic constipation.

 Patient needs to be considered constipated if he/she has two or more of the following symptoms for at least 3 months: